This is the first of four chapters today.

 Max and May shook their heads.

 Brock coughed.
-"Uh… sorry about what happened last time, your Majesty."
+"Uh… sorry about the damage last time, your Majesty."

 "It is of no import," Ilene told him.
 "Any problem has long since passed."